tomasherceg/dotvvm-docs/Controls/bootstrap/MediaObject/sample1/sample.md

 ### Sample 1: Basic Media Object

-The `MediaObject` control has `HeaderText` and `Description` bindable properties for displaying header text and description respectively.
-Control uses default bootstrap template for displaying media body including header and description.
+The `MediaObject` control has the `HeaderText` and `Description` properties which specify the header text and description of the media object.
-`ImageUrl` property displays image in  `MediaObject` using default template.

-Additionally `AlternateText` property sets alternate text for image.
+The `ImageUrl` and `AlternateText` property sets the URL and the `alt` text of the image.